lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-8. Log the names of the two output layers and save them into our variables.
+8. The names of the two output layers are logged and saved into variables used to retrieve results later.

 ```cpp
         slog::info << "Age layer: " << ageOutput->getCreatorLayer().lock()->name<< slog::endl;